huongdo108/huongdo108.github.io/_posts/2020-7-28-introduction-page.md

 ### Data Engineering

-* <a href="https://github.com/huongdo108/ETL-pipeline-US-immigration-Airflow-AWS">Project: ETL pipeline of US immigration with Airflow and AWS</a>
+* <a href="https://github.com/huongdo108/ETL-pipeline-US-immigration-Airflow-AWS">Project: ETL pipeline of US immigration with Airflow, Pyspark, AWS S3, EMR, and Redshift</a>